 It is important to advise the client that an executor/trustee is entitled to statutory compensation on the basis set out under the Trustee Act, even if the will is silent on compensation.
 The will may expressly provide for a different amount, or there may be a contractual arrangement between the will-maker and the executor separate from the will.
-The compensation of executors and trustees is paid out of the residue of the estate and, therefore, any estate accounting and claim for remuneration is to be approved by the residuary beneficiaries unless there is a governing contract between the willmaker and the executor.
+The compensation of executors and trustees is paid out of the residue of the estate and, therefore, any estate accounting and claim for remuneration is to be approved by the residuary beneficiaries (or by court order) unless there is a governing contract between the will-maker and the executor.

 When the executor or trustee is also a beneficiary of the estate, the lawyer should confirm with the client whether the client intends that the executor or trustee receive remuneration in addition to the gift made to the person under the will.
 In some circumstances, the law will presume that the gift under the will to the executor or trustee is to compensate the executor or trustee for acting, unless the will provides otherwise.
+The lawyer should remind the client that compensation for acting as executor will be taxable income to the executor.
 The lawyer may also alert the client to the possibility of securing a fee agreement that provides for the amount of remuneration and the timing for payment of remuneration.
 The fee agreement can be set out in the will or in a separate document incorporated by reference in the will.
 This fee agreement may be agreed to by the executor/trustee during the willmaker's lifetime or on death if the executor/trustee accepts the appointment and commences acting under the will.